Salisbury University: Fulton Hall

-Fulton Hall serves as home for The Charles R. and Martha N. Fulton School of Liberal Arts at Salisbury University.
+Fulton Hall serves as home for the Charles R. and Martha N. Fulton School of Liberal Arts at Salisbury University.
 The building serves as the north anchor of the campus's central mall.
 As the structure closest to Holloway Hall, Fulton Hall was built to complement Holloway's classical architecture styling.

 Fulton Hall includes the main university gallery (home to temporary art exhibitions), classrooms, fine arts studios, photography lab, and a glass blowing facility.
 The building is also home to many of the university's performing arts facilities, including a 150-seat black box theater (featuring a flexible 50 x 50 ft performance space), scene shop, costume shop, and music rehearsal facilities.

 Conway Hall

 Conway Hall, formerly known as the Teacher Education and Technology Center, opened for use at the beginning of the 2008 fall semester.
 In 2009, the 165000 sqft building earned silver certification from the Leadership in Energy and Environmental Design (LEED) certification system under the United States Green Building Council.
-The building also earned the distinction of being named one of the ten best-designed new higher education facilities by College Planning & Management magazine as part of its "2009 Education Design Showcase" issue.
+The building was also named one of the ten best-designed new higher education facilities by College Planning & Management magazine as part of its "2009 Education Design Showcase" issue.

 The facility houses flexible classroom space, multi-purpose computer lab space, a satellite dining facility, distance-learning classrooms, integrated SMART classroom technology, and offices and support services for the Seidel School, Fulton School, and information technology.
 The showcase integrated media center, located on the third floor of the facility, includes both high-definition and standard-definition television production studios, twenty individual editing suites (video-audio), and audio production facilities.

 The building was renamed in April 2016 for former Maryland Delegate Norman Conway, who as chairman of the House Appropriations Committee assisted SU in securing funding for the project, and is an SU alumnus.